jasonthorne/WW2Planes/README.md

 # WW2 Planes

-## A JavaFX application, displaying views of data pertaining to WW2 aircraft.
+## A JavaFX application, displaying views of data for WW2 aircraft.

 ### Contents: